tusen-ai/naive-ui/src/table/demos/enUS/index.demo-entry.md

 <!--single-column-->

-If you only want to render some basic.vue table, use it.
+If you only want to render some basic tables, use it.
 If you want to render structured data, see [Data Table](data-table).

 ## Demos